probelalkhan/netro/README.md

 # Netro Gradle Plugin

-**Netro** is a Gradle plugin that automates the generation of Retrofit API interfaces and Kotlin data models using JSON configuration files.
+**Netro** is a Gradle plugin that automates the generation of Retrofit API interfaces and Kotlin data models using YAML configuration files.
 It simplifies API integration in Kotlin projects by eliminating the need for manually writing API service interfaces and data models.

 ## Features 🚀

-- **Automatic API Service Generation**: Converts JSON configurations into Retrofit API interfaces.
+- **Automatic API Service Generation**: Converts YAML configurations into Retrofit API interfaces.
 - **Model Class Generation**: Generates Kotlin data classes using KotlinPoet and Kotlin Serialization.
 - **Supports Multiple HTTP Methods**: GET, POST, PUT, DELETE are handled seamlessly.
 - **Organized Code Structure**: